Islands and International Law

 Summary

-Islands and their status in international law are a contentious issue.
-This book fills a gap in contemporary legal scholarship, providing an authoritative overview of how public international law operates in relation to islands.
-Key issues such as artificial islands, archipelagos, sovereignty, territorial rights, maritime entitlements, and governance are explored in depth, making this a classic text in the field.
+Islands and their status in international law have become one of the more contentious issues in public international law.
+However, despite this, there is no contemporary book-length study on the question.
+This book fills that gap.
+Written by one of the world’s leading public international lawyers, it offers an authoritative overview of how public international law operates in relation to islands.
+Key issues such as artificial islands, archipelagos, sovereignty, territorial rights, maritime en…

 Book Details